Answered By: Research Center Desk Last Updated: Dec 17, 2019 Views: 654

 Recent dissertations (1997 to present) can be found in the University of Denver Dissertations database.
 This is a subset of the much larger ProQuest Dissertations & Theses database.
-Older dissertations can be searched in our library catalog.
-The easiest way to search for dissertations is to include "University of Denver" as part of your search term, then use the DISS/THESIS facet within the Encore catalog interface to restrict your results to dissertations and theses.
-Click here to execute this example search.
+Older dissertations can be searched in our Compass catalog.
+The easiest way to search for older dissertations is to include "University of Denver" as part of your search term, then use the Genre facet on the right-hand side of the results page to restrict your results to items like "Graduate dissertations," "PhD dissertations," or "Masters theses."
+The terminology might vary by discipline and era.
+See below for one example of this search process having been completed.

 If you cannot locate a dissertation using the tools above, please contact the Research Center, and someone will assist you.